Email Security

 7 Cybersecurity Steps Every SMB Should Take

-Small to midsize businesses (SMBs) can be overwhelmed in the face of increasing cyber risk.
-These seven steps can help them bolster their defenses.
+Small to midsize businesses (SMBs) can be overwhelmed in the face of increasing human risk: these seven steps can help them bolster their defenses

 Key Points

-- SMBs may lack the resources and expertise to defend against increasing cyberattacks.
+• SMBs may lack the resources and expertise to defend against increasing human risk.

 There’s no doubt that small to midsize businesses (SMBs) are at increased cyber risk.
 What’s less clear for many SMB leaders is where to begin in building up their cyber defenses.